winitzki/scall/tutorial/programming_dhall.md

 Suppose `F` is a bifunctor; that is,  `F a b` is covariant with respect to both `a` and `b`.
 Then we may define the recursive functors `C` and `D` such that `C a = LFix (F a)` and `D a = GFix (F a)`.
-We will now show that the functors `C` and `D` are applicative as long as `F` has a special `zip`-like method that works at once with both type parameters.
+We will now show that the functors `C` and `D` are applicative as long as `F` has  special `zip`-like methods that work at once with both type parameters.

 As it turns out, there are several possible ways of defining a `zip` method for bifunctors, and each of those possibilities has its uses.
 One possibility is the method we call `bizip2`, with the following type signature: